PurdueIEEEComputerSociety/HackTheStack/4-bad-auth/README.md

 However, the creators aren't completely forgetful, there are some roadblocks in the way to do this.
 Don't be discouraged!
 Most of them are still insecure if you stretch the limits.
 (But don't stretch too much, the website might break because of you.)

-There's a rumor that one of the admin's have been logging in quite often.
+There's a rumor that one of the admins have been logging in quite often.
 Login as them and extract a super-secret admin code that they use for everything.
 Seriously.
 They never took `ECE 404/CS 426`.

 Present the code to one of the hosts to win!